raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

   });
 ```

-## Create on-demand transfer authorization
+## Create an on-demand transfer authorization

 This section outlines how to create an on-demand bank transfer authorization for your Customer.
 On-demand authorization allows Customers to authorize Dwolla to transfer variable amounts from their bank account using ACH at a later point in time for products or services delivered.
-This on-demand authorization is supplied along with the Customer's bank details when creating a [new Customer funding source](#new-customer-funding-source).
+This on-demand authorization is supplied along with the Customer's bank details when creating a [new Customer funding source](#new-funding-source-for-a-customer).

 When on-demand authorization is enabled for your application the Customer is presented with text on a “add bank account” screen in your user interface(UI) giving authorization to Dwolla for future variable payments. **Note:** On-demand payments come as part of our White Label product and requires additional approval before getting started.
 Please [contact Sales](https://www.dwolla.com/contact?b=apidocs) for more information on enabling.